mlswg/mls-protocol/draft-ietf-mls-protocol.md

 can choose to make it available to new members in order to allow External Commits.

-External Commits work like regular Commits, with a few differences:
+In principle, External Commits work like regular Commits.
+However, their content has to meet a specific set of requirements:

 * External Commits MUST contain a `path` field (and is therefore a "full" Commit).
 The joiner is added at the leftmost free leaf node (just as if they